 In addition there have been exemplary consultations between GLA Economics and the Just Space Economy and Planning Group during 2015/16 about the content of what is called the Evidence Base.
-The final version of this document is now published and the Just Space inputs are outlined here.
+The final version of this document is now published (Autumn 2016) and the Just Space inputs are outlined here.

 Some of the earlier deliberations follow.

 Some of the materials from the July community conference will be relevant.
 The first block of text below is the expanded statement being debated at (and after) the conference on 4 Feb 2016.

 After that, with a blue heading, are the February conference workshop notes.

 Stop press: 22 Feb 2016.
 GLA Economics has just published its draft of the Economic Evidence Base, for which Just Space had made many suggestions.
 Download at https://www.london.gov.uk/business-and-economy-publications/draft-economic-evidence-base-2016